armada-ths/old.armada.nu/content/recruitment.md

 ## Information

 The application for the Operations Team 2020 are now open!
-If you feel like you want to be a part of the core team of THS Armada, contact Head of HR Arvid Nilsson with your questions at arvid.nilsson@armada.nu.
+If you feel like you want to be a part of the core team of THS Armada, contact Project Manager with your questions at a@armada.nu.